 The focus was on Get into golf, a national campaign run by England Golf to inspire new golfers and delivered locally by golf clubs and PGA professionals.
 There was an opportunity for Members to practice their chipping and putting, and to hear about how they could get involved with the sport in their own constituencies.

-Speaking after the event, Chairman of the Parliamentary Golf Group and Member of Parliament for Lincoln, Karl McCartney, said “I am delighted that Members of Parliament have had the opportunity to find out more about golf in their constituencies.
+Speaking after the event, Chairman of the All-Party Parliamentary Group for Golf and Member of Parliament for Lincoln, Karl McCartney, said “I am delighted that Members of Parliament have had the opportunity to find out more about golf in their constituencies.
 Get into golf is a fantastic initiative to promote participation golf in communities across the UK, and we need to encourage Members of Parliament to learn more about the sport and its importance to the nation’s health and wellbeing.”

 England Golf Chief Executive, Nick Pink, said “golf makes a huge contribution to the government’s agenda to promote an active and healthy lifestyle.
 In a 9-hole round a player will walk two to three miles, take over 5000 steps and burn over 450 calories, all within a couple of hours.
 We’re very pleased to have the opportunity to involve MPs and Peers and hope they will join is to spread the message about the health benefits of golf and attract many more people to enjoy our great game.”